How to Apply for M.S./Ph.D. Programs in Epidemiology and Biostatistics

 - One unofficial transcript from each institution of higher education attended, except the University of Georgia.
 University of Georgia transcripts are on file.
 Official transcripts are not required during the review process and will only be required for applicants who are offered admission.
 Do not mail official transcripts until offered admission.

-- Official GRE general test score report sent by testing agency.
+- [OPTIONAL] Official GRE general test score report sent by testing agency.
 The UGA institutional code for ETS reporting is 5813.
 No departmental code is required.

-- Three letters of recommendations.
+- Three letters of recommendation.
 List the names of recommenders in the fields on page three of the online application along with their e-mail addresses.
 They will receive a link to access a secure page where they can submit your recommendation quickly and easily via the Web.